Funding is now available through the Bridging for Innovators Programme to support UK industry in improving productivity

 Note: All information provided through the application process will remain strictly confidential

-B4I will fund all of STFC’s contribution to the project and total project cost must be matched by the company through and in-kind contribution.
+B4I will fund all of STFC’s contribution to the project and total project cost must be matched by the company through an in-kind, in-cash or a mixture of both contribution.
 Note that B4I will not contribute to any costs incurred by the company in relation to the project.

 The level of in-kind contribution will be determined by the size of the company as detailed in the table below: